Blankenburg (Harz): History

 The first traces of settlement date to the Old Stone Age, but the first recorded mention of Blankenburg goes back to 1123.
 The Saxon duke, Lothair of Supplinburg, installed Poppo, a nephew of Bishop Reinhard of Halberstadt, as count at the castle, which stood on a bare limestone rock on the site of the present castle.
 The name of the town derives from this castle.

 Count Poppo I of Blankenburg very probably came from the Frankish noble family of Reginbodonen.
 His descendants were also subject to the nearby Regenstein Castle.
 This was a fief from the Bishopric of Halberstadt like the County of Blankenburg, also called the Hartingau.

 In 1180–82 Frederick Barbarossa had Blankenburg devastated because it had pledged "sole allegiance" to the Welf, Henry the Lion.
 In 1386 Blankenburg suffered heavy destruction again.

 Following the death of the last count of Regenstein, John Ernest, the county went in 1599 as an agreed enfeoffment (erledigtes Lehen) back to the dukes of Brunswick-Lüneburg.

-During the Thirty Years' War Blankenburg was hard pressed by Wallenstein and was occupied in 1625.
+During the Thirty Years' War Blankenburg was pressed by Albrecht von Wallenstein and was occupied in 1625.
 Nine cannonballs embedded in the walls of the town hall evince this difficult time.

 The dukes of Brunswick-Lüneburg turned the place into a secondary residence in the 17th century and it enjoyed its heyday under Duke Louis Rudolf (1690–1731), the second son of Anthony Ulrich of Wolfenbüttel.
 Rudolf was given Blankenburg in 1707 as a paragium.
 At the same time the County of Blankenburg was elevated to the status of an imperial principality (Reichsfürstentum) which was ruled independently until 1731, but then, because Louis Rudolf became a duke, was reunited with Brunswick where it remained.
 The present-day Little Castle with its terraced garden and Baroque pleasure garden stems from that period.
 From 1807 to 1813 Blankenburg belonged to the Kingdom of Westphalia.

 In the Seven Years' War the absolute neutrality of the town made it a safe refuge for the Brunswick court.
 Louis XVIII also stayed in Blankenburg under the name of Count of Lille from 24 August 1796 to 10 February 1798, after his escape from Dillingen.